 - Encourage local philanthropy and raise the level of local giving from residents and local businesses

-The Fund will award grants to non-profit distributing organisations including charities, social enterprises, community groups and voluntary organisations in the Borough of Spelthorne.
+The Fund awards grants to non-profit organisations including charities, social enterprises, community groups and voluntary organisations in the Borough of Spelthorne.

 Youth development: Initiatives that create opportunities for young people to develop their skills and support their long-term success.
 For example, but not limited to, investing in facilities that will be used by young people, training programmes or summer school initiatives.

 Community support and development: Programmes that improve and strengthen the local community, including, but not limited to, the improvement of community facilities or community events.

 Grants may fund existing services or facilities and new initiatives and can contribute to either capital costs such as funding new equipment or support on-going running costs.

 The Spelthorne Community Fund has recently awarded funding to:

 Spelthorne Natural History Society

 Towards the costs of analysing the ecology of a pond in a local nature reserve.
 This will enable the group to develop a Management Plan so that SNHS’s conservation volunteers will be able to focus on those tasks which will ensure the proper management of the pond and meadow, and which in turn will result in the creation of a more attractive open space for use by the local community.